Flat to gently hilly cycle route through the villages along the Perschling.

 Description

-The Perschling valley cycle route connects two top Lower Austria cycle routes: the Traisental cycle path and the Danube cycle path.
-At Ochsenburg south of St. Pölten, it branches off from the Traisental cycle path and continues eastwards north to Zwentendorf, where it flows directly into the Danube cycle path.
+The Perschlingtal cycle route connects two of Lower Austria's top cycle routes: the Traisental cycle route and the Danube cycle path.
+At Ochsenburg, south of St. Pölten, it branches off from the Traisental cycle route and continues east towards the north to Zwentendorf, where it joins the Danube cycle path.

-The route follows low-traffic side roads and farm roads on partly slightly hilly, mostly flat terrain along the Perschling.
-The route is mostly asphalted, but especially near the Danube it also runs over gravel roads, so it is not suitable for racing bikes; city bikes or touring bikes are sufficient though.
+The route leads along the Perschling on low-traffic side roads and freight roads on partly slightly hilly, but mostly flat terrain.
+Although most of the route is on asphalt, it also leads over gravel roads, especially near the Danube, which is why it is not suitable for racing bikes, but city bikes or touring bikes are sufficient at best.

-The Perschling valley cycle route is connected to the following cycle routes:
+The Perschlingtal cycle route is connected to the following cycle routes:

 Starting point of the tour